lmash/coffeepoetry/README.md

 Unexpected complexity came from images.
 Allowing a user to load their own, saving them, adding additional images when editing and resizing them to ensure they don't use too much space.

-The website has been deployed and is available at: www.????

 ### Page Descriptions
 ## Register
 A page to create new accounts.Has validation to ensure the user being created is unique,